 A conditional job offer is just that: an offer of employment predicated on the job applicant meeting certain conditions before actually starting the job.
-The offer says "you can be hired for the job, as long as you pass these final few steps."
+The offer says "you can be hired for the job as long as you pass these final few steps."
 Typically, the conditions are based on steps relating to physical abilities and medical clearances.

-Employment laws, particularly the Americans with Disabilities Act, prevent job applicants from discrimination based on disabilities.
-These laws require employers to make reasonable accommodations for employees if they are otherwise qualified for the job.
+Employment laws, particularly the Americans with Disabilities Act, prevent job applicants from receiving discrimination based on disabilities.
+Under the law, employers are not allowed to ask specific questions about your physical abilities or disabilities.
+These laws also require employers to make reasonable accommodations for employees if they are otherwise qualified for the job.

-The abilities to run, perform defensive tactics techniques, use a firearm, drive a vehicle, and protect others are all central to many jobs in criminal justice, which means employers must be able to screen for them.
+Some jobs, by their very nature, require individuals to be physically and mentally able to perform at a particular level.
+This is certainly true for jobs in areas such as law enforcement, corrections, and other fields of criminal justice.
+The abilities to run, perform defensive tactics, use a firearm, drive a vehicle, and protect others are all central to many of these jobs, which means employers must be able to screen for them.